dan-leo/masters/thesis/v8/thesis.md

 #### FOTA Upgrades

 GPRS and NB-IoT are able to offer FOTA upgrades to IoT devices, as Sigfox has limited bandwidth.
 This feature is supported by LoRaWAN, through the fragmentation of large payloads [22].
-Since no correlation was found by Durand [@Durand2019] with repect to downlink throughput and received signal power, that downlink latency is much less due to the higher bandwidth the eNodeB can provide and that FoTA updates are insignificantly infrequent, they will not be investigated in this study, although it can be in future.
+Since no correlation was found by Durand [@Durand2019] with respect to downlink throughput and received signal power, that downlink latency is much less due to the higher bandwidth the eNodeB can provide and that FoTA updates are insignificantly infrequent, they will not be investigated in this study, although it can be in the future.

 ### Data Overhead